junxit/us-congress-bills-114/bill.md

   - **(3)** documenting such data to Federal Geographic Data Committee standards; and
   - **(4)** archiving all raw data acquired under this Act at the appropriate National Oceanic and Atmospheric Administration data center or such other Federal data center as the Secretary considers appropriate.
 - **(c)** *Coordination* The Secretary shall coordinate the activities carried out under the program to optimize data collection, sharing and integration, and to minimize duplication by—
-  - **(1)** consulting with coastal managers and decisionmakers concerning coastal issues, and sharing information and best practices, as the Secretary considers appropriate, with—
+  - **(1)** consulting with coastal managers and decision makers concerning coastal issues, and sharing information and best practices, as the Secretary considers appropriate, with—
     - **(A)** coastal States;
     - **(B)** local governments; and
     - **(C)** representatives of academia, the private sector, and nongovernmental organizations;